 01. Analyse the influence that various social challenges, such as poverty, substance abuse and trauma, may have on learning.

 02. Explain and justify whole school approaches to mental health and wellbeing.

 03. Evaluate school policies, resources and processes to address the wellbeing needs of the students to inform and propose future actions to improve school responsiveness.

 04. Identify student strengths, interests and abilities and propose strategies to improve learning for students with learning disabilities.

 Bendigo, 2016, Winter semester, Blended

 Problem Based Learning

-Ten 4.0 hours problem based learning per study period on weekdays during the day and delivered via online.
+Ten 4.0 hours problem based learning per study period on weekdays during the day and delivered via blended.

 "Onshore International students: online learning and face-to-face lectures and tutorials as negotiated with the Program Coordinator"

 |3,000 words or 1,000 words per submission - choose a learning activity||20||01, 02, 03, 04|